ecmwf-ifs/loki/docs/source/internal_representation.rst

     Loki is still under active development and has not yet seen a stable release.
 Interfaces can change at any time, objects may be renamed, or concepts may be re-thought.
-Make sure to sync your work to the current `master` frequently by rebasing feature branches and upstreaming more general applicable work in the form of pull requests.
+Make sure to sync your work to the current release frequently by rebasing feature branches and upstreaming more general applicable work in the form of pull requests.

 .. contents:: Contents